Step 3 – Make Your Business More Efficient

 Stop Emailing So Much!

 Emailing colleagues and clients can take up a lot of time.
 Often email is like instant messaging with conversations that take an age to get simple things sorted.
-With your staff if you’re both in the office, get up to talk to them directly: it’s quicker, removes the risk of miscommunication and helps build a relationship.
+Get up and talk to your staff if you’re both or all in the office: it’s quicker, removes the risk of miscommunication and helps build relationships.

 Consider reading your emails at set intervals per day such as 10:00 in the morning at 15:00 in the afternoon.
 This gives you two intervals to send and receive messages without distracting you throughout the day.
 If an email is really important then the sender will call or get in touch via an alternative method.